jpt13653903/ALCHA/Wiki/MarkDown/HighLevelStructures.md

 RAM, full 2-port | `RAM2(int Width, int Depth, clk Clock1, clk Clock2, int Init[])`
 FIFO,            | `FIFO(int Width, int Depth, clk Clock1, clk Clock2, int Init[])`

-The other signals are implemented as member signals.
+The other nets are implemented as member nets.

 ## Megafunctions and External HDL Modules
 An FPGA project often makes use of FPGA features that are not directly supported by ALCHA.
 Such features might include, among others, PCI-Express interfaces, DDR memory interfaces and embedded processors.
 These are called "megafunctions", after the Altera nomenclature.
 Megafunctions are both vendor and device specific.